Mayank-Prakash-Sharma18/math-english/content/higher-maths/algebra/linear-equations.md

 Solving linear equations in one variable is pretty easy.
 Let's see an example.

 {{% alert note %}}
-To solve for n variables, we need atleast n distinct equations.
+To solve for n variables, we need at least n distinct equations.
 So, to solve for 1 variable, we just need 1 equation.
 {{% /alert %}}

 ##### Q. Solve 4x + 5 = 25